waku-org/pm/README.md

 #### 1. Weekly Reporting

 Weekly reporting by subteam of progress on milestones.
-See https://notes.status.im/waku-2023-report as the initiating document

 #### 2. Monthly Reporting